tylerlong/manate/README.md

 2. We cannot use hooks at all.
 For example, `useRef` will cause "Error: Invalid hook call.
 Hooks can only be called inside of the body of a function component."
   - I think it is because we run the render method in `useEffect`, which is not "the body of a function component".

+Since `autoRun` is not a pure function, it has to be in `useEffect`.
+So we cannot use `autoRun`.
+We need to use `run` instead.
+And we must have the render function run in the body of the function component.
+And we use `useRef` and `useEffect` to dispose.
+For more information, please refer to [./src/react.ts](./src/react.ts).

 ## Todo

 - Reference https://github.com/pmndrs/valtio